MeaghanWetherell/Chewaucan/Assets/Scripts/Movement/README_Footsteps.txt

 		Navigate to the folder where you want to place sound objects In the project window, right click
 			Select
-				Create->Movement Sounds
+				Create, then Movement Sounds
-				Name it anything you want (We recommend naming it like the type of terrain it sounds like).
+				Name it anything you want (We recommend using similar naming conventions to your terrain palette).
 				Click on the newly created object to view it in the inspector.

 	Each MovementSounds object allows you to include sounds for footsteps, jumping, and landing sounds that should be customized